aphenriques/integral/README.md

 # Usage

-Include integral headers in your project search path and link to `integral` library.
+Include `integral` headers in your project search path and link to `integral` library.
 E.g:

     compiler flag: `-I/usr/local/integral`
     linker flags: `-L/usr/local/lib -lintegral`

 Include the library header `integral.h` in your code (`namespace integral`).
-This header includes `core.h` and `DefaultArgument.h`.

-The library interface is comprised of the functions in `core.h`, which has a brief description for each of them.
+The library interface is comprised of the functions in `integral.h`, which has a brief description for each of them.

 Check the `samples` directory for examples.